‘Yakuza Kiwami 2’ and ‘Grounded’ are headlining Xbox Game Pass for July

 Xbox has revealed it’s full line-up of Game Pass games for both Xbox One and PC throughout July, with much anticipated titles such as Yakuza Kiwami 2 and Grounded.

-Yakuza Kiwami 2 has been a requested title by fans since the initial reveal last year (2019) and is the follow-up to the original Yakuza title.
-Functioning as a remake of Yakuza 2 from the PlayStation 2, players will control protagonist Kazuma Kiryu and continue the story of the Dragon of Dojima inside a brand-new graphics engine.
+Yakuza Kiwami 2 has been a requested title by fans since the initial reveal last year (2019) and is the follow-up to the first entry.
+Acting as a remake of the original Yakuza 2, players will control protagonist Kazuma Kiryu and continue the story of the Dragon of Dojima inside a brand-new graphics engine.

 Meanwhile, Grounded will release on July 28 for both Xbox One and PC.
 The much anticipated title from Obsidian Entertainment shrinks players to the size of an insect and is a survival game against waves of insects.
 The game will release in an early access format before a full release at a yet to be announced date.